Iron and Manganese in Private Water Systems

 Removing Iron and Manganese from Water

 When multiple treatment processes are applicable to your problem, make sure you shop around and compare treatment units and prices among several reputable dealers that carry a variety of treatment devices.
 Be sure to understand the maintenance requirements for each unit and get a written warranty for any device you decide to purchase.
-Consult Fact Sheet F-131 “Home Water Treatment in Perspective” (available at your county Cooperative Extension Office) for guidance on purchasing water treatment equipment.
+Consult Fact Sheet F-131 “Home Water Treatment in Perspective” for guidance on purchasing water treatment equipment.